Ashwinssushil/Piggy-Wallet/README.md

-# 🐷 Piggy Wallet — Flutter Android App
+# Piggy 🐷 — Android Flutter App

 A **Flutter-based Android application** for effortless personal finance management.
 Easily track your income and expenses, manage daily transactions, and view your balance in a clean and modern interface.